 Another of the best views of this untouched pink paradise can be gained by climbing Monte Budello or by passing by slowly in a boat.

 More Beautiful Beaches to Explore: Whether you're hoping to travel to beaches that line the distant shores of Uruguay or want to explore Greek Islands laden with gorgeous strands, there are a ton of beaches waiting for you to enjoy.

-Best Beaches in the United States: Sometimes it’s not the best time to travel too far from home.
+Best Beaches in the United States: Sometimes it's not the best time to travel too far from home.
 Luckily, you can find a slew of fantastic sandy beaches in the US.
-Head to one of these best beaches in Florida or visit the prettiest strands in Massachusetts, for instance.
+Head to one of these best beaches in Florida or visit the prettiest beaches in Massachusetts, for instance.
 Head to the Outer Banks and coastal areas to find the best beaches in North Carolina.